Fock-Goncharov dual cluster varieties and Gross-Siebert mirrors: Introduction

 The main ingredient to construct the algebra of theta functions is a combinatorial gadget called the \emph{canonical scattering diagram} associated to $(X,D)$ and denoted by $\foD_{(X,D)}$.
 We use the notation $R(\foD_{(X,D)})$, or simply $R(X,D)$, to denote the algebra of theta functions defining the mirror family.
 We review in \S\ref{Sec: scattering diagrams and theta functions} how to construct the algebra of theta functions $R(\foD)$ defined by a scattering diagram $\foD$.

-As reviewed in \S\ref{Sec: canonical scattering}, the canonical scattering diagram encodes the data of counts of all $\AA^1$-curves, which by definition are rational stable maps to $(X,D)$ touching $D$ at a single point.
-The counts of these curves give rise to well defined invariants of $(X,D)$, and fit into the more general framework of punctured log Gromov--Witten invariants defined by Abramovich--Chen--Gross--Siebert \cite{ACGS}.
+As reviewed in \S\ref{Sec: canonical scattering}, the canonical scattering diagram encodes the data of counts of rational stable maps to $(X,D)$ with a single marked point where the contact order with $D$ is fixed.
+The counts of these curves give rise to well defined invariants of $(X,D)$, giving certain punctured log Gromov--Witten invariants as defined by Abramovich--Chen--Gross--Siebert \cite{ACGS}.
 While log Gromov--Witten invariants, introduced by Abramovich--Chen \cite{logGWbyAC} and Gross--Siebert \cite{logGW}, are counts of curves in $X$ with prescribed tangencies along $D$, punctured log Gromov--Witten invariants are counts of more general curves which can admit particular types of marked points with negative tangencies along $D$.

 Computing these invariants is technically challenging in general and there are only a handful of cases so far where we know how to describe concretely the canonical scattering diagram and deduce from that an explicit description of the mirror to a log Calabi--Yau $(X,D)$ \cite{arguz2021heart,HDTV}: these are situations when $X$ is a projective variety obtained by a blow-up